lilleman ba4503b4d1

 Where plugins live (and how to mount them)

-The host scans /app/plugins/ inside the web container — so "installing a plugin" means getting its folder there.
-There are two ways, depending on where the plugin's source lives:
+The host scans /app/plugins/ inside the web container, so "installing a plugin" means getting its folder there.

 1. In your clone (the default dev loop).
-Create plugins/<id>/ in the working tree. docker compose up already bind-mounts the whole tree (compose.override.yml: .:/app), so the folder is live in the container — restart to pick it up.
-This is the Quick-start path.
+Create plugins/<id>/; docker compose up bind-mounts the whole tree (compose.override.yml: .:/app), so a restart picks it up.

 2. A plugin kept in its own repo, or added to a prebuilt image.
 Bind-mount the plugin folder onto /app/plugins/<id> with a small compose override.
-Plugins are stateless, so mount it read-only:
+A plugin folder is code, not data — mount it read-only:

 # compose.plugins.yml — mount external plugin folders into the host